Pikachuxxxx/Pikachuxxxx.github.io/blog/_posts/2025-02-14-devlog-voronoi-3.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-Hi all, Happy Valentined Day guys! ❤️ to all the hearbreaks...I hope they heal someday.
+Hi all, Happy Valentines Day guys! ❤️ to all the hearbreaks...I hope they heal someday.

-Yes, today our goal is to generate a weird looking but some what acceptable voronoi texture.
+So, today our goal is to generate a weird looking but some what acceptable voronoi texture.
+Let's scale the phas eoffset polygons in a rectangle.

-## Scaling the phase offset polygons
+## Tiling the phase offset polygons
-Phase varitions shifts the roots and generates polygons with irregular sides inside a circle of unit radius.
+We don't care about the gaps between polygons as some family vooronoi textures can have gaps, so we dont' have to do perfect tilign Yet!

 Take this python code: